theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/security-xu3/server-security.md

 ### Prerequisite: Activating TLS encryption

-Both types of access restrictions require accessing the Designer's web server through an https connection.
+Both types of access restrictions require accessing the web server through an https connection.
 This requires installation of an X.509 certificate.
 If the certificate is not listed in the Windows certificate store, [install the X.509 certificate](./install-x.509-Certificate#create-x509-certificate).

 1. Navigate to the menu bar and select **Server > Settings**.
 Switch to the *Web Server* tab.